chelseasenter/pandas-challenge/README.md

 Top Spenders

-  Identify the the top 5 spenders in the game by total purchase value, then list (in a table):
+  Identify the the top 5 spenders in the game by total purchase value, then list (in a table):<p>
-    SN, Purchase Count, Average Purchase Price, Total Purchase Value
+    SN, Purchase Count, Average Purchase Price, Total Purchase Value<p>

     [x] - player_gb = groupby SN
     [x] - player_pc = count Purchase ID of player_gb